namidaco/namida/README.md

 <details>
 <summary>how youtube?</summary>
- • looks up in the track comment tag (as they are mostly done by @yt-dlp) or filename for any matching youtube link, if found then it starts downloading (and caches permanently) and plays once it's ready, streaming here isn't a good idea as the priority goes for the music file itself.
+ • looks up in the track comment tag (as they are mostly done by @yt-dlp) or filename for any matching youtube link, if found then it starts downloading (and caches) and plays once it's ready, streaming here isn't a good idea as the priority goes for the music file itself.
 </details>
 <br>